Kievan Rus' law: Criminal law

 Punishment was seen as retribution for a crime and as a deterrent.
 The purpose of punishment was also to compensate for the harm caused in the form of various monetary penalties, fines and confiscations.
 Innovations in comparison with the ancient Russian period were the legalized death penalty, corporal punishment and imprisonment.
 The death penalty was provided for the commission of a state crime, murder, theft and a number of other acts.
 It was carried out in the form of hanging, burning, drowning and cutting off the head.
-Corporal punishment in relation to ordinary people included beating with a whip, beating with rods and self-mutilating punishments, such as cutting off a hand, ears, tongue, cutting nostrils.
-Imprisonment was also used - for a period of six weeks to one year and six weeks.
+Corporal punishment in relation to ordinary people included beating with a whip or with rods.
+Mutilation, such as cutting off a hand, ears, tongue, cutting nostrils, was also practiced.
+Imprisonment was also used – for a period of six weeks to one year and six weeks.
 As an additional measure of punishment against the nobility, deprivation of honor and rights could be applied.

 Property punishments were widespread.
-Like Russkaya Pravda, Lithuanian legislation provided for a fine for some crimes - "guilt", as well as compensation for damage to the victims or relatives of the murdered - golovshchina.
+Like the Russkaya Pravda, Lithuanian legislation provided for a fine for some crimes – "guilt", as well as compensation for damage to the victims or relatives of the murdered – golovshchina.
 “Guilt” was exacted in favor of the treasury or the bodies and officials themselves who administer justice.
 The size of the golovshchina depended on the class and position of the murdered.
-For example, according to the Statute of 1529, for the murder of a hard-working peasant, he was 10 kops of groszes, "an involuntary couple" - 5 kops of groszes, a gentry - 100 kops of groszes.
+For example, according to the Statute of 1529, for the murder of a hard-working peasant, he was 10 kops of groszes, "an involuntary couple" – 5 kops of groszes, a gentry – 100 kops of groszes.